jkomoros/prompt-garden/README.md

 Required parameters:
 - `properties` - An object with keys for each key to return.
 The values may be LeafValue or a SeedReference / SubSeed.

+#### array

+Returns an array where some values may be sub-seeds that need to be computed.

+Required parameters:
+- `array` - An array of values.
+The values may be LeafValue or a SeedReference / SubSeed.

 #### var

 Returns a variable from environment.
 See also `let`.